JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 ## The heck is a workflow?

 Hopefully you're familiar with GitHub Actions - if not, [check out this great article](https://css-tricks.com/introducing-github-actions/) by [@sarah_edo](https://twitter.com/sarah_edo).
-Workflows are what define when and how an Action should be run.
+Workflows are what define when and how a series of Actions should be run.
 You can think of it as the **plan of Actions** (pun 1000% intended).

 GitHub will look for files with the `.workflow` extension in your repository's `.github` folder.
 Let's take a look at an example `.github/main.workflow` file: